| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 Apply Results

 The test measures the field coil's electrical lag (plant delay).
-The "Set All Filters" button inside the modal writes plant/3 to the two current filters and the full plant delay to the voltage filter — see each tooltip below for the reasoning.
+The "Set All Filters" button inside the modal writes plant/3 to the two alternator-current filters (the PID feedback and the on-screen display) and the full plant delay to the voltage filter — see each tooltip below for the reasoning.
 You can also override any value individually.

 plant/3 lets the controller see current dynamics in close to real time without feeding raw sensor noise into Kp/Kd.
-Independent from the Group 3 excess-current filter.
+Separate from the alternator current display filter and from the iExcess detector's own averaging (Group 3/4).
 Mostly inert when the Output PID signal source is MA(N) or Raw, but the same EMA is also used unconditionally to seed the CV integrator on the AUTO→CV handoff.
 Echoed read-only in Current tab → Output Current Controller.
-Default: 100 ms.

 Control Loop